frederic-perez/AmE-dictionary/data/idioms.md

 __buzz__ :two::hammer: _Buzzed the fuzz._
 __by (oneself)__ :two::hammer:
 __by a mile__ :two: By a large amount; by a lot. _We won that game by a mile!
 I think the final score was 10-1._
-__by all accounts__ :dart::six: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
+__by all accounts__ :dart::seven: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by all means__
 __by and by__
-__by and large__ :six::hammer:
+__by and large__ :seven::hammer:
 __by any chance__ :dart::two: Used as a polite emphasis to a request or question.
 Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_ _Would you by any chance happen to know where the subway is from here?_
 __by any means__
 __by design__ :dart: Deliberately and purposefully; as one planned or intended. _I assure you that everything you saw has happened by design._